emqx/emqx-docs/en_US/security/authz/file.md

 The syntax rules of `acl.conf` are included in the comments at the top.
 Those familiar with Erlang syntax can read the comments at the top of the file directly or refer to the following descriptions:

 - Line comments are expressed as `%%`.
-- Each rule consists of four tuples and ends with `.`.
+- Each rule consists of a tuple with four elements and ends with `.`.
 - The first position of the tuple indicates that after the rule is successfully hit, the permission control operation is performed.
 The possible values are:
     * `allow`
     * `deny`
 - The second position of the tuple indicates the user to which the rule takes effect.
 The format that can be used is:
     * `{user, "dashboard"}`：The rule only takes effect for users whose Username is dashboard
     * `{clientid, "dashboard"}`：The rule only takes effect for users whose ClientId is dashboard
     * `{ipaddr, "127.0.0.1"}`：The rule only takes effect for users whose Source Address is "127.0.0.1"
     * `all`：The rule takes effect for all users